ginohuo/RAGFlowClient/README.md

-This prpject can help you interact with ragflow(https://github.com/infiniflow/ragflow) using the api method.Tested with ragflow v0.19.0.
+This project can help you interact with ragflow(https://github.com/infiniflow/ragflow) using the API method.
+Tested with ragflow v0.19.0.

 how to use it:
 Install-Package RAGFlowClient

-Sample code for console applcation:
+Sample code for console application:
 ```
 var host = Host.CreateDefaultBuilder().ConfigureServices((context, services) =>
               {